 In other areas, such as the Lindsay, Ninnekah and Chickasha Townships, the civil townships encompassed several survey townships.
 The practice of designating civil townships varied widely by county.
 Oklahoma’s Garvin County had only six large civil townships while Grady County had 23 smaller townships and Caddo County had 35.

 Civil townships were randomly named with some noting the primary town or village within their borders and others named in honor of a prominent area family or geographical feature.
 These odd naming conventions occurred regularly along the old Fort Cobb Trail.
 For example, on maps drawn a few years after Oklahoma statehood, Fort Arbuckle was in the Brady Township, named after the nearby village of Brady.
 Verden was in the Shirley Township, which was reportedly named in honor of Dr. John Shirley’s wife, who lived in that area in the early days.
 Anadarko was in the East McKinley Township, which was allegedly named after US President William McKinley.
+For you who need learn more here, our der verkauf des iphone 12 in frankreich is an ideal choice, read this is very cost-effective.

 Civil townships were established in Oklahoma in 1913 and their use was abandoned by the mid-1930s.
 Due to the confusing nature of the locations and names of civil townships, Stories from the Road refers to a township when possible by the name of the primary town or historical feature within its boundaries.
 If no such reference is possible, the old civil township name is used.To muddle things even further, the word township is sometimes used to refer to the city limits of a specific town or village.